-- 8.30.20 Both Highways England and Hampshire County Council advise that the Junction 10 improvement works need to be completed and open for use prior to the occupation of 1,160 dwellings at Welborne (or before a specified amount of employment/ retail floorspace is provided).
-A planning condition is proposed to prevent in excess of this quantum of development being occupied until Junction 10 is available. - 8.30.21 As described previously this Council has sought to secure comprehensive development at Welborne (as required by the Welborne Plan) and to that end a condition was previously included in the recommendation to require the details of the sources of all the Junction 10 funding to be submitted prior to any other work taking place at Welborne other than the Junction 10 works and those directly associated with it. - 8.30.22 Should Members resolve to grant planning permission for this development, there remains a possibility that the Section 106 legal agreement will be completed and signed, and a planning permission issued before any HIF funding agreement is entered into.
+- 8.30.32 This Council has sought to secure comprehensive development at Welborne (as required by the Welborne Plan) and to that end a condition was previously included in the recommendation to require the details of the sources of all the Junction 10 funding to be submitted prior to any other work taking place at Welborne other than the Junction 10 works and those directly associated with it. - 8.30.33 Should Members resolve to grant planning permission for this development, it is highly likely that the Section 106 legal agreement will be completed and signed, and a planning permission issued before any HIG funding agreement is entered into.
 In light of this it remains appropriate to recommend to Members that a condition requiring details of the sources of funding for Junction 10 continues to be imposed.
-Should acceptable terms for the £30M of HIF funding be agreed and an agreement completed, then confirmation of this coupled with the £40M contribution secured through the Section 106 legal agreement would enable the applicant to seek the formal discharge of the planning condition. - 8.30.23 As is set out in the table above, the applicant has capped their revised offer of a contribution at £40m.
-Officers consider that a contribution of £40 million is fairly and reasonably related in scale and kind to the development (notably having regard to the significant wider public benefit that Junction 10 brings to the Solent region) and accords with regulation 122 of the CIL Regulations (the requirement for planning obligations). - 8.30.24 In the report to the Planning Committee in October 2019 Officers highlighted that if the funding gap for the Junction 10 works could not be addressed by external funding sources, it may be necessary for the applicant to contribute more towards the cost of the works.
-It was also recognised at that time, that the implications of any increase in the level of contribution from the developer towards Junction 10 was likely to affect the levels of affordable housing.
-This matter is considered further below.

-8.30.25 Community Infrastructure Levy:
+HIG funding of £41.25M, coupled with the developer's £40M contribution secured through the Section 106 legal agreement, the SLEP funding of £5.55M (already committed and spent) and the availability of up to a further £10M financial contribution from the developer in the event the Junction 10 costs exceed £87.55M, would enable the applicant to seek the formal discharge of the planning condition. - 8.30.34 Officers consider that a developer contribution of £40 million, along with the potential of up to an additional £10M in the event of the Junction costs exceeding £87.55M, is fairly and reasonably related in scale and kind to the development (notably having regard to the significant wider public benefit that Junction 10 brings to the Solent region) and accords with regulation 122 of the CIL Regulations (the requirement for planning obligations). - 8.30.35 In the reports to the Planning Committee in both October 2019 and January 2021, Officers highlighted that if the funding gap for the Junction 10 works could not be addressed by external funding sources, it may be necessary for the applicant to contribute more towards the cost of the works.
+It was also recognised at that time, that any increase in the level of contribution from the developer towards Junction 10 was likely to affect the levels of affordable housing.
+This matter is considered further below. - 8.30.36 Community Infrastructure Levy:

-The applicant's submitted viability statement is based on the assumption that the development should not have to pay the Community Infrastructure Levy (CIL).
+The applicant's submitted viability work throughout has been based on the assumption that the development should not have to pay the Community Infrastructure Levy (CIL).